 Paper Cutter or Scissors

-If you decide to download the Summer Box Activity Cards from my site, you want to start by going to my online store.
-After you have purchased and downloaded your files, I recommend printing everything on white cardstock.
-You can use your home printer or simply send it to a local printer for ease.
+If you decide to download my Summer Box Activity Cards where the supply list and activities are cross-referenced, I recommend printing everything on white cardstock if possible.
+You can use your home printer or send it to a local printer if that’s easiest.

-Next, use a paper cutter or scissors to cut the cards apart.
+After you printed out the multiple pages, use a paper cutter or scissors to cut the 4 page cards apart.
 While it isn’t a requirement, I like to attach my cards together, so next, grab a hole punch and punch a hole in each card (being careful to line the holes up).
 Last, take a metal ring to attach the cards all together.

 Another optional step worth mentioning is to laminate the cards.
 If you want your cards to really last, cut them out first, laminate them and then use the hole punch and the metal ring to attach them together.
-Either way, after they are all finished, place the activity cards with all the corresponding supplies in your Summer Box and watch your children’s creativity flourish!
+Either way, after they are all finished, place the activity cards with the corresponding supply list in your Summer Box and watch your children’s creativity flourish!

-With 30 different activities (plus the option of free play- my kids love just experimenting on their own after awhile), there is lots of fun to be had!
-I included science “experiments” and lots of STEM activities on the cards, but also games (like a “Snowball” Fight!) and dramatic play activities (like hide a Pirate’s treasure and then make a treasure map for a friend/sibling to find it!)
-One of my kids’ favorites was the Fizzing Color Mixing Activity we did:
+With 30 different activities (plus the option of free play- my kids love just experimenting on their own after awhile), there is a lot of fun to be had!
+I included science “experiments” and lots of STEM activities on the printable activity cards, but also games (like a “Snowball” Fight during summer!) and dramatic play activities (Pirate’s treasure always needs a treasure map after all!)
+One of my kids’ favorites was the Fizzy Color Mixing Activity we did, shown here:

-They also loved getting messy with Oobleck (or Glop as some people call it!).
-It’s an easy way for kids to create their own sensory play as it only requires cornstarch and water.
+Another way my kids easily get creative and play independently with the supplies from the Summer Box is by making their own Oobleck (or Glop as some people call it!).
+It’s a simple way for kids to create their own sensory play as it only requires cornstarch and water.
 Adding food coloring is optional, but the color does make it a bit more exciting as my kids had a blast mixing it in with their hands!

 How do your kids spend their summers?
+What are some of your favorite ways to help your kids fight summer boredom?
 Are they good at entertaining themselves?
+Share in the comments below!